-MDA 124 Medical Insurance Processing 3 credits 3 class hrs
+MDA 125 Medical Insurance and Coding 3 credits / 3 class hrs

 Focuses on understanding medical insurance and billing of the diverse medical insurances, including Blue Cross/Blue Shield, Medicare and Medicaid in the healthcare industry.
 Provides an overview of insurance claim procedures and legal aspects of billing.

+Students will learn how to do procedural and diagnostic medical coding.
 Provides a forum in which students strive for accuracy in completing medical insurance forms.
-Pre-requisites: ALH 124 and ALH 220; Co-requisites: BIO 211 and MDA 111
+Prerequisite(s): ALH 220, BIO 114, MDA 100, MDA 110 and MDA 112; Corequisite(s): MDA 213

-MDA 211 Medical Assisting Procedures 4 credits with Lab II 2 class hrs, 2 lab hrs
+MDA 213 Medical Assisting Procedures II with Lab 4 credits / 3 class hrs / 2 lab hrs